FAIR-Chem/fairchem/_sources/autoapi/core/models/equiformer_v2/equiformer_v2/index.rst

    :param use_pbc: Use periodic boundary conditions
    :type use_pbc: bool
+   :param use_pbc_single: Process batch PBC graphs one at a time
+   :type use_pbc_single: bool
    :param regress_forces: Compute forces
    :type regress_forces: bool
    :param otf_graph: Compute graph On The Fly (OTF)